tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/_includes/tf_passes.md

 The pass also works across control flow and functional calls.
 ### `-tf-strip-noinline-attribute`: Strip the tf._noinline attribute from top-level functions.
+### `-tf-strip-tf-attributes`: Removes TF specific attributes
+Removes attributes that are TF specific (start with "tf.") or that have a value from the TF dialect.
+Useful after legalizing TF graphs to other dialects, to remove any TF remnants.
 ### `-tf-tensor-array-ops-decomposition`: Decompose tensor array operations into local variable operations.
 A pass that converts tensor array operations to tensor operations and read/assign ops on local variables.
 A later resource lifting pass can further